FANG Stocks: Key Takeaways

 My students and I have learned to take advantage of these volatile stocks by day trading them.

 For less than $100, you can make a smart investment in your trading education.
 Learn the market basics and my favorite patterns.
 Get in my 30-Day Bootcamp today!

 Is There a FANG ETF?

-There isn’t one single exchange-traded fund (ETF) that contains only FANG stocks.
+There isn’t an exchange-traded fund (ETF) that contains only FANG stocks.
 ETFs are meant to diversify a portfolio.
 Having one with only four stocks would defeat the purpose.

 AdvisorShares New Tech and Media ETF (NYBOT: FNG) is a close alternative.
 It has 25 stocks in its bundle, and they’re all related to FANG companies.